Uniswap v4 & Aggregators

 Pool id & canonical PoolKey

-Uniswap v4 pools have no address — the pool lives inside the PoolManager singleton,
+Uniswap v4 pools have no address.
+The pool lives inside the PoolManager singleton,

 keyed by poolId = keccak256(abi.encode(PoolKey)):